dcalc/WaLSAtools_fork/docs/introduction.md

         Such regions are marked with the so-called Cone of Influence (CoI), identifying unreliable areas of the 2D power spectrum.

         **Wavelet transform is particularly suitable for studying transient oscillations, weak signals, or quasi-periodic signatures.**
-        In addition to the 2D time-frequency spectrum, *traditionally*, a 1D spectrum (so-called *global wavelet*) can also be computed by averaging the power along the entire time domain, which, however, also includes the power subject to the edge effect.
+        In addition to the 2D time-frequency spectrum, *traditionally*, a 1D spectrum (so-called ***global wavelet***) can also be computed by averaging the power along the entire time domain, which, however, also includes the (unreliable) power subject to the edge effect.
-        Thus, **WaLSAtools** also introduces an **improved** 1D wavelet spectrum (named ***sensible***) which is the time-integral of wavelet power *excluding those affected by the CoI and those below the confidence level* (i.e., power-weighted frequency distribution with significant power unaffected by CoI).
+        Thus, **WaLSAtools** also introduces an **improved** 1D wavelet spectrum (named ***sensible wavelet***) which is the time-integral of wavelet power *excluding those affected by the CoI and those below the confidence level* (i.e., the power-weighted frequency distribution with significant power, unaffected by CoI).

     === "Hilbert-Huang Transform (HHT)"
         Hilbert-Huang Transform (HHT; *Huang et al. 1996*) first decomposes the time series into the so-called Intrinsic Mode Functions (IMFs) through the application of the Empirical Mode Decomposition (EMD) technique.